 Russia’s continued (and continuing) desire to join NATO has simply been spurned.
 In following decades, not only did NATO absorb virtually all of the former Warsaw Pact, but in the Middle East, the U.S. (sometimes joined by its European and/or its fundamentalist-Sunni Arab allies) also invaded (either directly as in Iraq 2003, or via bombing and Al Qaeda-led jihadist-proxy forces such as in Libya 2011, and in Syria 2011-), so as to overthrow the existing Russia-friendly leader, in first Iraq, then Libya, then Syria, and now increasingly threatening the Russia-allied Shia nation, Iran.

 Here, that history will be documented, with links to the sources, so that any reader who questions a given allegation can come directly to its source.
 What will be documented here will be that, whereas the Cold War ended on Russia’s side, it secretly continued (and continues) on America’s side.
+U.S. President George Herbert Walker Bush secretly instructed America’s allies, at Camp David, on the night of 24 February 1990, to continue the war against Russia, nothwithstanding that Russia was ending it on their side.
+This would be a one-sided continuation of the Cold War, and they were to keep it secret for the time being.
 America’s war against Russia has recently even been intensifying, and Russia is now responding to it.

 “I was there when we told the Russians that we were going to make them a member, we were–observer first and then a member”: Lawrence Wilkerson, 3 October 2014, on The Real News Network, at 18:54 in the interview.